gracious-tech/copy.church/src/articles/1cor9/index.md

 The following terms are used in chapter 9 without much clarification from Paul as to what they are referring to, so it is important to read them in the overall context of the letter:

  * __"free" (as in freedom) / ἐλεύθερος__ &mdash; Paul uses this term earlier in the letter to refer to slaves being free from their masters (7:21), and a woman being free to marry whoever she likes (7:39).
-Thus, when used in 9:1 and 9:19 he is not referring to his salvation but rather being free from obligation to others, free to do as he pleases.[^free]
+Thus, when used in 9:1 and 9:19 he is not referring to his salvation but rather being free from obligation to others, free to do as he pleases.[^free] Paul will later make the point that while he may be free from others, he is not free from the Lord (9:17).

  * __"right" / ἐξουσία__ &mdash; Critiquing the concept of "rights" is part of the purpose of Paul's letter.
 In earlier chapters he makes clear that one's "rights" are not always justified but can be detrimental to the gospel, in regards to sexual immorality (6:12) and food sacrificed to idols (8:9).